sywhub/howellcards/README.md

 ## Technical Requirements

-There are Python programs used to generate these files.
-At this moment, I have not uploaded them to GitHub yet.
-What follow are general design points.
-I have not written down the algorithm in prose form.
-It exists in the form of these python code.
+The "src" directory has Python programs used to generate these files.
+TD should just ignore them.
+The ensuing text describes the general design concepts.
+Non-techie please stop reading.

 ### Requirement: Seating and Movement